- Review Process

 - A project of

 Note: Although many of you may still be receiving snow, spring IS coming.
 Spring rolls across different parts of the provinces at different times and so we may mention some happenings a little early for the benefit of our southern-most readers.
-Officially spring arrives in the Northern Hemisphere on March 19 or 20 (Vernal Equinox).
+Officially spring arrives in the Northern Hemisphere on March 20 (Vernal Equinox).
 It's a great reason to have a celebration!

 Featured Event: The Sap is Rising!

 Nothing seems to unify Canadians around spring in the outdoors more than maple syrup season, which by mid-month or sooner should be full swing in many parts of Ontario and Eastern Canada.

 Maple syrup was first collected by Native Americans and has been appreciated for a long time: